WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Explosion.md

 more randomized.

   * `Split_Projectile`:
+    * This is the projectile which is spawned from the initial explosion.
+    * If you delete this line, the projectile defaults to the weapon's projectile.
   * `Projectile_Speed`:
+    * The speed to spawn the split projectiles with.
+    * If you use 40, for example, 40 / 10 * 20 = 80 blocks per second.
   * `Number_Of_Bombs`:
+    * The number of projectiles to spawn for every explosion.
   * `Number_Of_Splits`:
+    * The number of times an explosions should split off into more explosions.
+    * For most uses, this number can be 1.
+    * This can be looked at like recursion.

 #### `Airstrike`:
 An air-strike is a dropping of explosives from the sky.
 This is generally used for flare guns.
 For